Burgstall-labs/ComfyUI-BS_FalAi-API-Video/README.md

 *   `Pillow`
 *   `opencv-python`
 *   `scipy`
+*   **`ffmpeg`**: Required by the Omni Pro v2 node for audio extraction.
+Please ensure `ffmpeg` is installed and accessible in your system's PATH.

 (A `requirements.txt` file is included for easy installation via `pip install -r requirements.txt`.)

 ## Notes & Troubleshooting

+*   **FFMPEG for Omni Pro v2**: The audio extraction feature of the v2 node will fail gracefully if `ffmpeg` is not found, but you will not get an audio output.
 *   **API Key Format:** Ensure the key is `key_id:key_secret`.
-*   **Endpoint ID/Parameters:** For the Omni node, always check the official fal.ai documentation for the correct endpoint ID and its specific parameter requirements.
+*   **Endpoint ID/Parameters:** For the Omni nodes, always check the official fal.ai documentation for the correct endpoint ID and its specific parameter requirements.
-*   **JSON Validity:** Use a validator to check your JSON in the Omni node's `parameters_json` field if you encounter issues.
+*   **JSON Validity:** Use a validator to check your JSON in the legacy Omni node's `parameters_json` field if you encounter issues.
 *   **Temporary Files:** Ensure write permissions for ComfyUI's temp directory.
 Disable `cleanup_temp_files` only for debugging.

 ## License